 For requests to access specific pieces of Personal Information or for requests to delete Personal Information that is sensitive and poses a risk of harm by unauthorized deletion, we will verify your identity to a “reasonably high degree of certainty” by verifying at least three pieces of Personal Information previously provided to us and which we have determined to be reliable for the purpose of verifying identities.
 In addition, you will be required to submit a signed declaration under penalty of perjury stating that you are the individual whose Personal Information is being requested.

 Right to Opt-Out of Sale of Personal Information

-If you are a California resident, you have the right to direct us to stop selling your Personal Information.
+If you are a California resident, you have the right to direct a business to stop selling your Personal Information.
 We do not sell Personal Information as it is defined in the CCPA.

 Right to Non-Discrimination for the Exercise of a California Resident’s Privacy Rights

 We will not discriminate against California residents if they exercise any of the rights provided in the CCPA as described in this section “Notice to California Residents.”